PaperPrototype/Intro-Coding-and-Computers/03 - C + Debugging/Lecture/english.md

 This will infinitely print the phrase "Hello.
 Yes, its me again...
 No, I did not bring pizza."

-Code written in C runs directly on the processor so it is waaaaay faster than Python.
-Python code runs inside of an "interpreter" so its much more flexible than C.

 If you looked at the code from `stdbool.h` then you would find something like this...

 (example)